chase1635321/ARTIQ/README.md

 # ARTIQ

-This is a collection of scripts for the ARTIQ (Advanced Real-Time Infrastructure for Quantum physics) control system for quantum information experiments.
+This is a terminal interface for the Advanced Real-Time Infrastructure for Quantum physics (ARTIQ).